Curiocopia/blog-prime-jobs/README.md

 ## ℹ️ Overview

 Please refer to [Prime Jobs] for the specific blog and the relevant repo(s).
+If you don't have time TL;DR:

+This is not an effective way to find natural numbers $n$ that satisfy $\pi(n^2)-\pi(n^2-n) = \pi(n^2+n)-\pi(n^2)$ where $\pi(x)$ is the number of prime numbers smaller than or equal to x (as discussed in the blog, called them `magic Oppermann` numbers).
+Instead it is a practice to use it as an interesting workload in working with the Kubernetes [fine parallel processing work queue] example along with some dabbling in the use of kustomize.

+More effective ways could be Jupyter notebooks, Python scripts or SageMath scripts. heck, we could even pass search starting point and search count in the Job definition.
+However, in that case, the distributed processing tasks would have been significantly lesser in count and boring.
+Anyway, it was a (personal) choice.

 ### ✍️ Authors